 Our junior suite was contemporary alpine with a fireplace, cozy sitting area, and balcony overlooking a beautiful pasture.
 The property is just outside of the centre of Megève, in a very tranquil location.
 The hotel provides an on-call shuttle bus to take you wherever you wish.
-We loved the location and found it magical to fall asleep every night listening to the rhythmic tinkle of distant cowbells.
+It was magical to fall asleep each night listening to the rhythmic tinkle of distant cowbells.
 Megève is an excellent destination and one of the best places for family hiking in the Alps.

-Picture-perfect gardens providing herbs and produce for the on-site restaurant are scattered throughout the property.
-It was fun to watch the chefs rush out the incredible gardens to harvest food that we would later enjoy.
+Colourful gardens provide herbs and produce for the on-site kitchen.
 We enjoyed a sumptuous breakfast daily, and our dinner at the Emmanuel Renaut’s Flocons de Sel was incredible.
-The children joined us for dinner and were invited into the kitchen for a tour as well as to select what they would like to eat for dinner.
-The thoughtful hostess sat us in a beautiful section of the dining room, near a wall covered in unique cuckoo clocks.
+The children joined us for dinner and were invited into the kitchen for a tour as well as to select what they would like to eat.
+The thoughtful hostess sat us in a beautiful section of the dining room, near a wall covered in cuckoo clocks.
 The boys were mesmerized by the clocks and were content at the table while we enjoyed one of our most memorable meals.

-The majority of our hiking in Megève required a quick shuttle trip from the hotel to the base of the lift.
-One on occasion we were able to take a lift into the alpine and then hike back to the hotel.
+The majority of our hiking in Megève required a quick shuttle trip from the hotel to the base of the gondola.
 The wooden outdoor hot tub and indoor spa pool at Flocons de Sel were perfect after a day of hiking or shopping.

 After three fantastic hiking vacations in the Alps, we were ready for more adventure.
 We set our sights on Grindelwald, Switzerland at the base of the famed Eiger.
 Grindelwald is accessible from Geneva or Zurich via the uber-efficient Swiss train system.

 I wasn’t able to find traditional luxury accommodation that appeared to meet our needs, so I turned to HomeAway to search for private accommodation.
-I don’t utilize services such as HomeAway very often because I enjoy the services and amenities offered by luxury hotels.
-That being said, we found an apartment and booked it for a week at the end of June.
+I don’t utilize services such as HomeAway very often because I enjoy the facilities and amenities offered by luxury hotels.
+Fortunately, I found an apartment using HomeAway and booked it for a week at the end of June.

 The apartment was lovely, and we were well-cared for by the owner and manager.
 They even organized an arrival box of groceries and a pick-up at the train station for us.
-I often rate accommodation based on the presence of an espresso machine, and the apartment owner provided a few of them, including a healthy stock Nespresso capsules at a reasonable price.
-Espresso is critical when I am suffering from jet-lag, and I was grateful to be able to get my fix at our lovely apartment in Grindelwald.
+I often rate accommodation based on the presence of an espresso machine, and the apartment owner provided a few of them, including an abundant supply of Nespresso capsules at a reasonable price.
 Our youngest son was ill when we were in Grindelwald, so it was wonderful to be able to care for him in such a comfortable setting.
-I also found out first-hand that the primary care in Grindelwald is excellent, although I hope you never need it!
+I discovered that the primary care in Grindelwald is excellent, although I hope you never need it!
 Here is a direct link to the Breithorn Apartment.

-In terms of hiking, there is no shortage of terrain around Grindelwald.
-From Grindelwald, it is easy to visit the Top of Europe (Jungfraujoch); Piz Gloria, the location of some scenes from Her Majesty’s Secret Service; Kleine Scheidegg; and, Schynige Platte.
+There is no shortage of terrain around Grindelwald.
+You can easily access the Top of Europe (Jungfraujoch); Piz Gloria, the location of some scenes from Her Majesty’s Secret Service; Kleine Scheidegg; and, Schynige Platte.
 On this particular trip, my husband and eldest son hiked daily for almost a week.
 My youngest son and I enjoyed watching paragliders and admired the incredible view from the comfort of our balcony.
 Fortunately, there are trains into various alpine locations, so we were able to get out a bit and explore the area.
 The rail trip to the Top of Europe is an incredible experience and takes you to the highest railway station in Europe at 3,454 m above sea level.
 On this journey, the cogwheel train from Kleine Scheidegg passes through the Eiger and Monch to the Jungfraujoch.
 We left the green pastures of Kleine Scheidegg behind for a wild snowstorm in June!

-The Lodge offers and indoor pool, spa, indoor/outdoor hot tubs, gym, spa and all of the extras you would expect from a Virgin Limited Edition Property.
+The Lodge offers an indoor pool, spa, indoor/outdoor hot tubs, gym, spa and all of the extras you would expect from a Virgin Limited Edition Property.
 We all adored Pebbles, The Lodge dog, who is a warm snuggle and always available for hikes or runs.
-The children were thrilled with their private luxury bunkroom equipped with six bunk beds, bathroom, reading nook, books, robes, slippers and gaming station.
+The children loved their private luxury bunkroom equipped with six bunk beds, bathroom, reading nook, books, robes, slippers and gaming station.
 No wonder it is their favourite place ever!
-The consensus from the entire family is that life is really good at The Lodge.
+The consensus from the entire family is that life is good at The Lodge.

-We began some hikes directly from The Lodge, otherwise, we walked a short distance to the centre of Verbier for a gondola ride into the alpine.
+We either hiked directly from The Lodge or walked a short distance to the centre of Verbier for a gondola ride into the alpine.
 One day we took multiple lifts up to Mont Fort for an incredible, snowy alpine experience.
-Cheese fondue in the alpine is extra special, and we fueled up at Cabane du Mont Fort CAS hut on our way back down to The Lodge.
-Another great day was spent riding the gondola up to Les Ruinettes at 2200 m, traversing towards Savoleyres and hiking down to Verbier.
+We fueled up with cheese fondue at Cabane du Mont Fort CAS hut on our way back down to The Lodge.
+Another day included riding the gondola up to Les Ruinettes at 2200 m, traversing towards Savoleyres and hiking down to Verbier.

 Located in the far west corner of Austria, the Vorarlberg region is easily one of the best places for family hiking in the Alps.
-And one that we have visited a few times.
-Here, family run hotels take care of the tiniest guests.
+Here, family-run hotels, like the luxurious Burg Vital Resort, take care of the tiniest guests.
 And gondolas, chairlifts, and trams transport hikers, bikers, and walkers from the villages into the expansive alpine.
 You can join a hut-to-hut culinary journey, visit a sparkling mountain lake, or stop at an alpine dairy and learn about famous Bregenzerwald Cheese.
 Learn more about hiking in Lech Zürs am Arlberg, one of Vorarlberg’s enchanting villages here.

-Do you have a favourite family hiking destination?
-Please let me know.
-We are always looking for more destinations to include in our list of best places for family hiking in the Alps.
+Do you have a favourite family hiking destination in the Alps?
+I’m interested in expanding our list of best places for family hiking in the Alps.